-A major security method that prevents unauthorized access is the principle of least privilege.
+A major security method that prevents unauthorized access is privilege of least access.
 Within Couchdrop customers can set a users root folder to be any subfolder within your storage infrastructure, and apply standard or granular permissions to ensure the user only has access to the folders they need.